feathersjs-ecosystem/feathers-hooks/README.md

 ## Examples

-The repository contains the following working examples:
+The repository contains the following examples:

-- [authorization.js](https://github.com/feathersjs/feathers-hooks/blob/master/examples/authorization.js) - A simple demo showing how to use hooks for authorization (and post-processing the results) where the user is set via a ?user=username query parameter.
+- [authorization.js](https://github.com/feathersjs/feathers-hooks/blob/master/examples/authorization.js) - A simple demo showing how to use hooks for authorization (and post-processing the results) where the user is set via a `?user=username` query parameter.
 - [timestamp.js](https://github.com/feathersjs/feathers-hooks/blob/master/examples/timestamp.js) - A demo that adds a `createdAt` and `updatedAt` timestamp when creating or updating a Todo using hooks.

 ## Using hooks

-Feathers hooks are a form of [Aspect Oriented Programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming) that allow you to decouple things like authorization and pre- or post processing from your services logic.

 You can add as many `before` and `after` hooks to any Feathers service method or `all` service methods (they will be executed in the order they have been registered).
 There are two ways to use hooks.
 Either after registering the service by calling `service.before(beforeHooks)` or `service.after(afterHooks)` or by adding a `before` or `after` object with your hooks to the service.